 - Missing keys

-- Rips or tears to a convertible roof
+- Rips and tears to a convertible roof

-- Chips or cracks to a panoramic roof
+- Chips and cracks to a panoramic roof

 - Broken windscreen wipers

-- Low fluids in washer, oil, brake fluid or coolant reservoirs
+- Low washer, oil, coolant or brake fluids

 - Damaged or missing wingmirrors